vontonks/vontonks.github.io/_posts/2021-06-29-twitter-bot.md

 I dunno.
 That's the basic idea.
 I've been meaning to kind of write down what the point of all this is and I'm sure there's something else there.
 Best metaphor I have for now is just that it's the 'heartbeat'.

 It's the vibe, man.

+So what else?
+Thinking possibly it's not worth leaving my bulky PC on constantly to do this crap so might be a good use-case for a Raspberry Pi to have sitting around doing various Twitter things as the bot gets going.

+Tomorrow's task should be getting my lists in order so I don't just have the same thing sitting there stinking up the place.
+I look forward to getting back and fiddling around.

+Actually I've also got an appointment to get my heart scanned because of high blood pressure or whatever so there's that, too.
+Good luck, me!